S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v3/technologies.md

 Reason for Use: MongoDB was chosen for its simplicity and ease of management, aligning well with the project timeline.
 Its JSON-based data storage also aligned with the type of data being stored, and a pre-made Docker image was available for convenient deployment.
 Considered Alternatives: Alternatives such as Apache Cassandra, Apache HBase, and Google Cloud Bigtable were considered, but their steeper learning curves and increased management complexity were deemed less suitable for the project's requirements.

+## HAProxy

+Reason for Use: HAProxy was chosen for its high performance, reliability, and flexibility in load balancing and proxying tasks.
+It excels in distributing network traffic efficiently across multiple servers, ensuring optimal resource utilization and high availability.
+HAProxy's extensive features, including advanced load balancing algorithms, SSL termination, and health checking, made it the preferred choice for managing the project's load balancing needs.
+Considered Alternatives: Nginx and Apache Traffic Server were considered due to their capabilities in load balancing and proxying.
+However, HAProxy's specific design for high availability and load balancing, combined with its mature ecosystem and community support, led to its selection.